 A 'small pot' is defined as a pension valued at up to £10,000 and, if withdrawn fully, this will not trigger the money purchase annual allowance restriction.
-Up to three small pot payments are allowed.
+Up to three small pot payments are allowed (worth up to £10,000).
 Some providers, notably those operating modern portfolio pensions, are able to create small pots by separating a larger pension fund into two or more components.